What does the law say in Guatemala?

 In Guatemala, the only legal ground for terminating a pregnancy is when the pregnant person’s life is in danger, which is called therapeutic abortion [1].

-The government of President Alejandro Giammattei has shown its position against abortion rights.
-During his administration in 2022, Guatemala was proclaimed the “Pro-Life Capital of Iberoamerica”, and prison sentences for abortion were increased from 1 to 3 years to up to 5 years [1][2].
+The government led by President Alejandro Giammattei is demonstrably against abortion rights.
+During his administration in 2022, Guatemala was proclaimed the “Pro-Life Capital of Iberoamerica,” and prison sentences for abortion were increased from 1 to 3 years to up to 10 years [1] [2].

 Anti-abortion law

 On International Women’s Day 2022, the Guatemalan Congress stiffened prison sentences for abortion seekers.
-Although abortion is legal if the life of the pregnant person is in danger, the law established 1 to 3 years in prison for people who get an abortion, now modified with penalties of up to 5 to 10 years in prison.
-Human rights organizations are concerned about this decision since it exacerbates the stigmatization and violence against the rights of Guatemalans [6].
+Human rights organizations are concerned about this decision since it exacerbates the stigmatization and violence against the rights of Guatemalans [2].

 Knowledge and attitudes toward medical abortion in Guatemala